The Growing Gardeners Program

 Ten local early childhood program applicants will be awarded supplies and materials that will expand STEM concepts for their early learners and can be used to enhance learning year after year, and season after season.
 A coach from the Oak Park Conservatory has partnered with the Collaboration for Early Childhood to support each site with their raised garden bed.
-The Collaboration has also designed a “Growing into Knowing” garden curriculum guide to supplement the hands-on learning.
+The Collaboration has also designed a garden curriculum to supplement the hands-on learning.

 Growing Gardeners Program participants will receive: